 How to Make Sugar Cookies

 - The first step in making sugar cookies is to gather the ingredients.
 Flour, salt, sugar, eggs, vanilla and butter.
 These are all staples you probably have in your pantry.
+The butter should be stick butter, not tub butter…and not margarine!
+Use 100% real butter sticks.
 Be sure the butter is completely at room temperature so that it mixes in well.
 I would let the butter sit at room temperature for at least 2 hours before mixing the cookies.
 And if you have to soften it in the microwave, be sure not to melt it.

 - Mix the ingredients together using a stand mixer or hand mixer.
 This will help ensure the ingredients get mixed completely.